 Make Sure Your Linkedin Profile is Up to Date

-Increasingly, LinkedIn is considered just as valuable to many employers as a resume in today’s tech-fuelled economy.
+Increasingly, LinkedIn is considered just as valuable to many employers as a resume in today’s tech-fueled economy.
 Make sure your Linkedin profile is up to date with a professional photo and clear descriptions of your recent work experience.
 If you’re open to new opportunities – and chances are since you’ve made it to the Action Items, you are! – check that box on your profile.
 It will help internal and agency recruiters find you faster for their hottest jobs.

 Scrub Your Social Media